 “I’m GREAT!
 I’m having a great day!”

 He then proceeds to regale us on just how great his day was.
-Naturally, with two teenaged boys, the conversation eventually segues to video games and smack talk reigns.
+Naturally, with two teenage boys, the conversation eventually segues to video games and smack talk reigns.

 I listen to and watch the both of them, but mostly my youngest for a long moment.
 Tall, though still a couple of years from his eventual 6’3″ height, his once high-pitched voice now very much a tenor.
-My silly little boy was very much still in there, but this man-child, now bounding up the stairs with his big brother, was anything thing but my baby any more.
+My silly little boy was very much still in there, but this man-child, now bounding up the stairs with his big brother, was anything and potentially everything, but he was not my baby anymore.

-It’s Slice of Life Tuesday – let’s see how others are slicing it up:
+It’s Day 28 of the 2020 Slice of Life Writing Challenge – come see how others are slicing it up this Saturday.